J.D. Davis Player Props: Giants vs. Twins

 - The pitching staff for the Twins has a collective 9.9 K/9 to lead MLB.

-- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.43).
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.44).

-- In his most recent outing on Wednesday against the Los Angeles Dodgers, the righty tossed four innings, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Saturday, the righty tossed six innings against the Los Angeles Angels, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.